Become part of a legal team.

 Typically, students take lower-level (100- and 200- level) courses in their freshman or sophomore years, and upper-level (300- and 400- level) courses in their junior or senior years.

-SBL 100 School of Business New Student Seminar ACC 215 Survey of Accounting LAW 102 Introduction to Legal Studies LAW 112 Torts LAW 114 Estates and Trusts LAW 120 Contract Law LAW 125 Legal Research and Writing I LAW 130 Business Organizations Law LAW 204 Constitutional Law LAW 210 Legal Research and Writing II LAW 216 Civil Litigation and Pleading LAW 225A Internship: Part I LAW 225B Internship: Part II LAW 352 Law Office Technology Two lower-level (100- or 200- level) LAW electives Six upper-level (300- or 400- level) LAW electives LAW 480 Legal Studies Capstone POSCI 102 American Government: Political Institutions & Procedures
+FYS 100 First Year Seminar ACC 215 Survey of Accounting LAW 102 Introduction to Legal Studies LAW 112 Torts LAW 114 Estates and Trusts LAW 120 Contract Law LAW 125 Legal Research and Writing I LAW 130 Business Organizations Law LAW 204 Constitutional Law LAW 210 Legal Research and Writing II LAW 216 Civil Litigation and Pleading LAW 225A Internship: Part I LAW 225B Internship: Part II LAW 352 Law Office Technology LAW 480 Legal Studies Capstone POSCI 102 American Government: Political Institutions and Procedures Six LAW electives two of which may be taken at the lower level

 Tracks & Minors

-A minor is available in Legal Studies.
-The minor in Legal Studies is not intended to prepare students to work as paralegals and is not approved by the American Bar Association.
+The minor in legal studies requires successful completion of a minimum of six courses and 18 credits with an LAW prefix.
+The minor in legal studies is not intended to prepare students to work as paralegals and is not approved by the American Bar Association.
 All course prerequisites must be met to be eligible to take the selected course for a minor.
 Please see an academic advisor for more information.
-Specific information regarding minor requirements may be found in the Academic Information section of the catalog.
+General guidelines regarding minors may be found in the Minors section of the catalog.

 Calendar of Events